 While the concepts and insights of these projects compared to our machine learning approach are similar, they are essentially “research projects”.
 You use them to gain a deeper understanding of how the game works, not to actually rank gear or get simple, actionable advice.

 We have bridged the gap between this research and a tool that can actually put it into use: our gear optimizer.
-Every WoW player now has access to the most advanced gear ranking techniques — not just a few hardcore programmers.
+This means that every WoW player has access to advanced gear ranking techniques — not just a few hardcore programmers.

-Then, with the press of one button, you can save this predictive model and use it directly in our gear optimizer.
-This is the huge piece that was missing: how do you take these crazy complex predictive models and actually… tell me what gear to use?
+If you want to customize the gearing strategies, you can.
 The Ask Mr. Robot optimizer works with any predictive model.
 It is what us programmer kids call a “combination optimizer”.
 There are quadrillions of gear combinations just in the stuff that you have in your own bags.
 It would take forever just to list them all out, let alone find the one with the highest predicted DPS.
 But programmer nerd-magic can sift through all those combos super fast.

 Phew.
 That was a lot of theorycraft.
 If you got lost along the way, the short version is this: simulators are cool, but slow.
 So how can you simulate just some stuff and use it to rank all stuff?
 Do a bunch of super fancy math and statistics on a chunk of simulation data to create a [beastly thing] that can predict your performance with any gear.
 Plug the [beastly thing] into the AMR gear optimizer.

 [beastly thing] eats [stat weights] for breakfast.
 End of story.
 It is literally impossible for stat weights to beat machine learning.
 That’s not a boast, it is a mathematical fact.
-If you find a case where this is not true while beta testing, tell us immediately!
+If you find a case where this is not true, tell us immediately!
 We will investigate and fix it.

 Try it!
-If you like data-driven gear ranking, you’ll never go back.
+If you haven’t tried it yet, give it a whirl with Battle for Azeroth.
+Once you like data-driven gear ranking, you’ll never go back.